workshopper/how-to-markdown/exercises/html/en.md

-If you want to make something more than is allowed in Markdown, you can use raw HTML in your Markdown and it'll work pretty well.
+If you want to style something more than is allowed in Markdown, you can use raw HTML in your Markdown and it'll work pretty well.

     <p align="center">Centered text works well!</p>